YnotY2/LamdaTest_Check_Live_Environment/Update README.md

 ## Overview

 The LambdaTest Environment Check Tool is a Python script designed to determine whether the conditions are met to utilize LambdaTest "Real Devices."
-It conducts checks for the availability of:
--specified uploaded apps, network-uploaded apps, and specified devices.
+It conducts checks for the availability of specified uploaded apps, network-uploaded apps, and specified devices.

+Not only will we print LamdaTest platform availability within Terminal-window.
+We will also ouput a .json-file containing recently fetched *available-devices*. *0-0*

 ## Prerequisites